DataDog/documentation/content/en/tracing/trace_collection/compatibility/dotnet-core.md

 ## OpenTelemetry based integrations

-Some libraries provide built in [Activity based tracing][13].
-This is the same mechanism the OpenTelemetry project relies on.
-By setting `DD_TRACE_OTEL_ENABLED` to `true`, the .NET APM SDK automatically resurfaces traces provided by the libraries themselves.
-This is possible since [version 2.21.0][4].
-Here are a list of libraries that are tested with this setup (more libraries provide such tracing though, they aren't yet explicitly tested).
+Some libraries provide built-in [Activity based tracing][13].
+This is the same mechanism that OpenTelemetry is based on.

+For these libraries, set `DD_TRACE_OTEL_ENABLED` to `true`, and the .NET APM SDK automatically captures traces their traces.
+This is supported since [version 2.21.0][4].

+The following list of libraries have been tested with this setup:

 | Framework or library            | NuGet package                                                                 | Integration Name     | Specific instructions         |
 | ------------------------------- | ----------------------------------------------------------------------------- | -------------------- | ----------------------------- |